dergigi/dergigi.github.io/bitcoin/lessons/ch1-02-the-scarcity-of-scarcity.md

 - [Abundance: The Future Is Better Than You Think][Abundance] by Peter Diamandis
 - [Presentation on The Bitcoin Standard][bitcoin-standard-presentation] by Saifedean Ammous
 - [Modeling Bitcoin's Value with Scarcity][planb-scarcity] by PlanB
-- 🎧 [TFTC #60: Misir Mahmudov on the Scarcity of Time and Bitcoin][tftc60] hosted by Marty Bent
+- 🎧 [Misir Mahmudov on the Scarcity of Time & Bitcoin][tftc60] TFTC #60 hosted by Marty Bent
+- 🎧 [PlanB – Modelling Bitcoin's digital scarcity through stock-to-flow techniques﻿][slp67] SLP #67 hosted by Stephan Livera

 <!-- Down the Rabbit Hole -->
 [Abundance]: https://www.diamandis.com/abundance